 With Halloween just around the corner, you may possibly have started gathering ideas to decorate your home in your own unique way.
 Being a little crafty can be effective, it can help you save money and also add a personal touch to your Halloween decorations.

 You can even involve kids in the process.
-This will be a creative activity for them since it will help them develop new skills and create unforgettable family memories.
+This will be a creative activity helping them develop new skills and create unforgettable family memories.
 There are plenty of Halloween crafts for kids you can find online but if you get down to searching, you will be left confused.

 For your help, we have gathered a few unique ideas that you can try crafting with your kids for Halloween.
-These are simple craft ideas that little kids can handle easily.
+These are simple craft ideas that little guys can easily handle.

 Simple fold paper bat

 Take two paper circles and make wings by folding paper.
-Now attached the wings to the circles in shape of bat wings, add googly eyes and draw a mouth to complete the look.
+Now attach the wings to the circles in shape of bat wings, add googly eyes and draw a mouth to complete the look.
 Kids can easily make this cute bat decoration.
 Learn more about the build process at I Heart Crafty Things.